 An Overview of Construction Site Security

-Keeping staff, equipment and plant machinery safe on site is a primary concern to the construction industry.
-A review conducted by insurer Allianz Cornhill estimated that over £70 million of plant machinery had been stolen during 2016*, including excavators, compressors and cranes.
+Keeping staff, equipment and plant machinery safe on construction sites is a primary concern to the construction industry.
+A review conducted by insurer Allianz Cornhill estimated that over £70 million of plant machinery had been stolen during 2016*, including excavators, compressors and cranes, which perfectly highlights quite how important construction security is.

 In their review, Allianz Cornhill highlighted how crime is currently costing the sector £800 million a year.^ As a leading security specialist, we are working with major contractors and facility management companies to develop solutions that will assist in crime prevention and site protection.